vicramon/vim-quickdraw/README.md

 git clone git@github.com:vicramon/vim-quickdraw.git
 ```

-Quickdraw defaults to fast tab switching.To make it do fast pane switching instead, put this in your .vimrc:
+Quickdraw defaults to fast tab switching.
+To make it do fast pane switching instead, put this in your .vimrc:

 `let g:quickpane = 1`